Lumi-supercomputer/LUMI-training-materials/docs/2day-20260422/205-Containers.md

 For most users, the Open OnDemand web interface and tools offered in that interface will be a better alternative.

 #### CCPE

-We are currently also working with HPE to provide a containerised Cray Programming Environment to be able to test newer versions of the Cray PE than are offered on LUMI.
+We are currently also working with HPE to provide containerised Cray Programming Environments to be able to test newer versions of the Cray PE than are offered on LUMI, or to keep using older ones that have been removed from the system.

 As working in a container requires a very good understanding of the differences between the environment in and out of the container, using those containers is really only for more experienced users who understand how modules and environments work.

-These containers will be offered with user-installable EasyBuild recipes ([ccpe](https://lumi-supercomputer.github.io/LUMI-EasyBuild-docs/c/ccpe) in the [LUMI Software Library](https://lumi-supercomputer.github.io/LUMI-EasyBuild-docs/)) as customisation for the particular purpose of the user will often be necessary.
+These containers are offered with user-installable EasyBuild recipes ([ccpe](https://lumi-supercomputer.github.io/LUMI-EasyBuild-docs/c/ccpe) in the [LUMI Software Library](https://lumi-supercomputer.github.io/LUMI-EasyBuild-docs/)) as customisation for the particular purpose of the user will often be necessary.
 This can often be done by minor changes to the recipes provided by LUST.

 The functionality of this solution may still be limited though, in particular for GPU applications.
-Each version of the Cray PE is developed with one or a few specific versions of ROCm(tm) in mind, so if that version of ROCm(tm) is too new for the current driver on the software, running GPU software may fail.
-Some containers may also expect a newer version of the OS and though they contain the necessary userland libraries, these may expect a newer version of the kernel or libraries that are injected from the system.
+Each version of the Cray PE is developed with one or a few specific versions of ROCm(tm) in mind, so if that version of ROCm(tm) is too new or too old for the current driver on the software, running GPU software may fail.
+Some containers may also expect a different version of the OS and though they contain the necessary userland libraries, these may expect a different version of the kernel or libraries that are injected from the system.
+Or they may require a different version of the network drivers.

 !!!
 Note "User coffee break seminar on the CCPE containers"

     During the August 2025 user coffee break, there was a presentation on using the [Cray PE containers](../User-Coffee-Breaks/20250827-user-coffee-break-CCPE.md).

+# Materials under revision

 ### Pre-built AI containers